Are driving courses worth it?

 We certainly suggest perusing your insurer’s website or giving them or your agent a call before you sign up for any driving course.
 Most insurers have a list of acceptable courses available, and it makes sense to ensure they’ll accept your driving courses.

-From state and local government efforts, to adult or secondary education, or to private organizations and entities, there are a wealth of driver’s education, defensive driving and advanced driving technique classes available.
+From state and local government efforts to adult or secondary education, or to private organizations and entities, there is a wealth of driver’s education, defensive driving, and advanced driving technique classes available.
 There are even courses designed especially for senior drivers to allow them to brush up and keep driving safely at an advanced age.
-But it’s important that you choose accredited providers that your auto insurer will accept and provide discounts for taking courses from.
+But you must choose accredited providers that your auto insurer will accept and provide discounts for taking courses from.